 Planting vegetable seeds – open pollinated, hybrid or GMO?

-Planting vegetable seeds using open pollinated, hybrid or GMO seeds is an important question for gardeners and this question has been at the heart of large disturbances in farming over the last 60 years.
+Planting vegetable seeds using open pollinated, hybrid or GMO seeds is an important question for food gardeners.
+Saving your own vegetable garden seeds each year creates resilience in food growing.

 The other factor to consider is whether chemicals are used in the growing process for the plants that create the seeds and whether chemicals such as pesticides, rodenticides and fungicides are coated on the seeds prior to packing.
 Have you noticed the strange colour dust on some seeds?

-So when you buy your seeds, what do you need to know before making the decision to get the best quality seeds?
+So when you buy your seeds or attempt to save seeds, what do you need to know before making the decision to get the best quality seeds?

 Open pollinated seeds